Dogs suffer from diseases just like humans.

 The first step to treat an acute non-severe case of diarrhea is to stop giving your dog any food for 12 to 24 hours.
 You should also limit your dog’s water intake.

-Once the diarrhea shows signs of slowing down, stat giving it water again.
+Once the diarrhea shows signs of slowing down, start giving you dog water again.
 Small dogs like Yorkies should get a few teaspoons every few hours.
 Use spring or filtered water, if possible.

 Note that limiting water is only a good idea if the diarrhea is caused by something your dog ate.
 If it is caused by another medical issue like dehydration and weight loss, you should do the opposite and give your dog lots of water to drink.

-Finally, if your Yorkie suffers from low blood sugar, give it a small amount of honey to lick every hour.
+Finally, if your Yorkie suffers from low blood sugar (hypoglycemia), give it a small amount of honey to lick every hour.
 This is also a good idea if your pup is especially small.
-Do this more often, if your dog seems weak and trembly.
+Do this more often, if your dog seems weak and is shaking.

 Once the diarrhea has subsided and your dog has been consuming nothing but water for 6 hours, you can start giving your dog small amounts food.
 Stick to bland foods.